pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 org, ensure that all of your members are actually a member of the corresponding GitLab Group which your org would be changed to inherit from.

-To switch an org's backing identity you must be an org admin.
-Navigate to the org in the [Pulumi Console](https://app.pulumi.com) and go to the **Settings** page.
-Click on the **Access Management** navigation tab to the left and scroll down to the **Membership Requirements** card.
-Click on the button to get started with changing your org's identity.
+To switch an organization's backing identity you must be an organization admin.
+Navigate to the organization's **Settings** page.
+Then navigate to **Access Management** and select the **Membership Requirements** button to get started with changing your organization's identity.

 ## Switching Organizations